Audit Committee Purposes:

 - Listing of adjustments and reclassifications; and

-- Independent auditor’s independence letter.
+- External auditor’s independence letter.

 - Review with AgriBank management or others required to make annual and/or quarterly certifications and/or reports to the Farm Credit Administration (“FCA”) relating to compliance with the Disclosure Program, including: